creynders/load-grunt-configs/README.md

     grunt.registerTask('default', ['jshint']);
 }
 ```

+`load-grunt-configs` supports the loading of config files as `.js`, `.json`, `.yaml` or `.coffee`.
+You can even mix and match if you want.
+Take a look at the [`config`](https://github.com/creynders/load-grunt-configs/tree/master/config) folder of this project to see examples for all formats.

 To configure the `jshint` task for example, add a file `config/jshint.json` (in case you didn't use the generator to automatically generate it):